-With these concerns in mind, it is important to consider that if you take precautions and not ingesting, you may not need to get specific gluten-free cosmetic products.
+If you take precautions and do not ingest cosmetic products, you may not need to buy specific gluten-free items.

 Cosmetic and hygienic products that are used around the mouth to moisturize or inside the mouth to clean the teeth and gums are likely ingested.
-Therefore, certain personal care products such as lipsticks, lip liners, lip balms, toothpaste and mouthwash should be ideally gluten-free to prevent minimal intake of gluten, even more if used on a daily basis.
+Therefore, certain personal care products such as lipsticks, lip liners, lip balms, toothpaste and mouthwash should be ideally gluten-free to prevent minimal intake of gluten, especially if the product is used on a daily basis.

 Want to know more?